GooeeIOT/evrythng-python-sdk/README.md

 # python-evrythng
-A Python API to Evrythng
+A comprehensive pythonic wrapper around the Evrythng REST API.

+This project is currently in development.